AnuragChoubey95/SoftwareTransactionalMemory/README.md

 - `compile.sh`: Builds the linked list test executables.
 - `llTime.sh` and `llAverage.sh`: Used for performance measurement and comparative analysis.
 - `getStats.sh`: Collects performance metrics.
+- `meta_driver.sh`: Executes an experiment with varying thread and workload magnitudes, comparing the iplementation of our STM with respect to Mutex, FineGrained and Atomic approaches to the linked list tests.

 ## Test Results